kpresler/SQLRepair/SQLRepair/README.md

 And the query to repair:
 `select * from table WHERE a = 10;`

-Click submit, and you should receive the repaird query `SELECT a FROm table WHERE a = 5`.
+Click submit, and you should receive the repaird query `SELECT a FROM table WHERE a = 5`.
 SQLRepair recognises that the set of columns provided is wrong and corrects this in addition to the incorrect WHERE clause.

 ### Partial Repairs